 The best way to make folic acid work for men is to have it with other male fertility supplements such as Vitamin C and zinc.
 These can help increase sperm count and improve the quality of the sperm as well.
 When mixed with folic acid, they can help increase the overall motility and usefulness of the sperm.
 Folic acid boosts fertility in men by around 74% in a study conducted by a Netherlands-based medical University.

-Folic acid is crucial in enabling women to increase their chances of pregnancy by improving the fertility conditions in her body.
+Folic acid is crucial in enabling women to increase their chances of pregnancy by improving the fertility conditions in their bodies.
 Here are some of the ways in which folic acid is beneficial for women:

 - Working with other vitamins